jwbuurlage/Zephany/README.md

     gcc-linaro-4.9-2015.02-3-x86_64_arm-linux-gnueabi

-    maybe gnueabihf?

 or a more recent version.